February’s Eve (also known as “Imbolc”) is the Wheel Of The Year checkpoint that takes place around February 1st.

-But seriously, folks, Aquarius is a great time for cleansing and looking forward consciously because it represents the sovereign human being, carefully using the elements to create the world they envision; an archetype which anyone can embody!
+But seriously, Aquarius is a great time for cleansing and looking forward with conscious intention.
+It represents the sovereign human being, carefully using the elements to create the world they envision; An archetype which anyone can embody!

 While Aquarius is an air sign, not a water sign, the figure is shown pouring water upon the earth to nourish the seeds of intention, and to me, that’s what February’s Eve is all about!

 In this bathing ritual, we’ll explore the way we can use conscious thought (air) and the element of water to set the stage for our year to come with a relaxing bath!

 - Candles in your choice of white, purple, and/or blue.

 - Your choice of cleansing herbs and/or essential oils (lavender, sage, thyme etc.)

 - Sea salt, epsom salt, or bath salt (optional).

 - Incense in a light, airy scent of your choice (optional).

 - Your choice of natural soap and moisturizer.